 Dear Connecticut Rivers Council Scouting Families & Volunteers:

 Council: The Connecticut Rivers Council is responding to concerns related to Coronavirus (COVID-19).
 We are following recommendations of both national and state Departments of Health, and local Healthcare officials, and we are doing our part in trying to limit the spread of the virus.
-Effective Friday, July 10th 2020, we are postponing or cancelling all Council and District in-person activities and meetings through July.
-In addition, overnight camping at our Council owned properties will not be permitted and are closed until further notice.
+Effective Monday, September 28th 2020; We are opening tent camping at our properties starting Oct 8th.

 The office has now reopened on a limited basis.
 In an effort to limit exposure, our office will be open Tuesday-Thursday 10-5.
 We request that members make appointments before coming into the office.
 We also request when applicable, business still be conducted via email and phone as much as possible.
 We anticipate that most members’ needs can be well-served without the need to visit the main office.
 The contacts for our staff can be found here https://ctscouting.org/staff-directory/